 Building a Strong Cyber Core

 Cyber defenders serving in MINDEF/SAF will need to be highly-skilled in order to effectively defend our networks against cyber-attacks.
 MINDEF/SAF has created new cyber defence vocations for national servicemen and Regulars.
 The Cyber NSF scheme was launched in Feb 2018 to enable the SAF to better tap on the pool of cyber talent available in each enlistment cohort.
-In the steady state, DCO will have about 2,600 cyber defenders supported by scientists and engineers in the Defence Science and Technology Agency (DSTA) and DSO.

 Building International Cooperation and Partnerships